pjsvis/simple-graph/cda-matrix-ref/accelerated-discovery-driven-development.md

 * **Transferable:** The core components (TypeScript, Node.js, Jest/Vitest) are industry standards.
 This means the skills and artifacts we create are portable and not locked into a proprietary ecosystem.
 * **Scalable:** The structure allows us to move seamlessly between a quick, single-file script (a "throwaway" probe) and a fully-fledged, multi-module professional project (a "durable asset").

-This workflow is, in essence, our version of **The Loom**.
+This workflow is, in essence, our version of **the knowledge graph**.
 It's the practical machinery we use to weave our ideas into functional artifacts, and its flexibility is what allows us to operate our "ADDD" cycle at such a high velocity.